wp-plugins/jquery-colorbox/readme.txt

 * German (de_DE) by <a href="http://www.techotronic.de/">Arne Franken</a>

 Includes <a href="http://colorpowered.com/colorbox/">ColorBox</a> 1.3.6 jQuery plugin from Jack Moore.
-Colorbox is licensed under the <a href="http://www.opensource.org/licenses/mit-license.php">MIT License</a>. jQuery Colorbox uses the jQuery library 1.3.2 bundled with Wordpress.
+Colorbox is licensed under the <a href="http://www.opensource.org/licenses/mit-license.php">MIT License</a>. jQuery Colorbox uses the jQuery library version 1.3.2 bundled with Wordpress.

 == Demo ==